-Basic Proofreading, The Publishing Training Centre: This course focuses on teaching you how to use the British Standards Institution proofreading symbols to mark up already typeset documents.
+The Publishing Training Centre’s Essential Proofreading: Editorial Skills One course focuses on teaching you how to use the British Standards Institution proofreading symbols to mark up already typeset documents.
 It is a widely recognized industry qualification, especially in the UK.
 The course is far from basic.
-Do not let the title fool you!
 It’s a very hands-on course, requiring you to complete five assignments.
 You will have a tutor who marks your work and gives you detailed feedback.
 This course will be very useful if you intend to work for publishing houses.

 It’s important to be aware of the difference between being certified and having a certificate.
 This blog post by Katharine O’Moore-Klopf explains the difference.
 You will be better able to decide which is the most appropriate avenue for you to take once you identify who your ideal clients are.

 RELATED CONTENT: Is Proofread Anywhere’s General Proofreading course worth the money?